• Home

 Or should it be One, two, buckle my shoe.
 Three, four, knock on the door?

-When using numbers in writing, whether it’s fiction, non-fiction or business documents, the main issue is whether to spell out the number or whether to use figures, but there are some other rules and exceptions to consider.
+The most common question for writing numbers, whether it’s fiction, non-fiction or business documents, is whether to spell out the number or whether to use the numeral, but there are also other rules and exceptions to consider.

 To spell out or not to spell out

-The first thing to consider is what kind of text you are writing and for what audience.
-The more figures, rather than spelled out numbers, the more technical the text appears.
+The first thing to consider is what kind of text you are writing and who will read it.
+The more numerals, rather than spelled out numbers, the more technical the text appears.
 Sometimes the decision will be made with space restrictions in mind.

 There is no set rule; there are just guidelines.
-But it is, as always, important to be consistent within the document.
+But it is, as always, important to be consistent within the document, and across all you content.

-For literary writing, it was traditionally preferred to spell out all numbers, but today is it acceptable for numbers one to ninety-nine to be spelled out and to use figures for numbers 100 and over, except in certain circumstances (see the rules and exceptions below).
+For literary writing, it was traditionally preferred to spell out all numbers, but today, except in certain circumstances (see the rules and exceptions below), it is acceptable to:

 For business writing, it depends on how technical your document is.
-A general rule of thumb is to spell out from one to nine and use figures for numbers 10 and over, again with the rules and exceptions below.
+A general rule of thumb, with the exceptions below, is to:

-For websites it leans more towards business writing and figures are used more than words.
+Websites tend more towards business writing, and numerals are used more than spelled out numbers.

 Consistency within a paragraph

-In a paragraph with numbers which sit within both ranges (either above and below 10, or above and below 100, as outlined above), be consistent with figures in that paragraph only.
+In a paragraph with numbers that sit in both ranges (either above and below 10, or above and below 100), use all numerals in that paragraph only.
 The rest of the document will continue to use the guidelines above.

 • The number of pages in each chapter in his book were 80, 101, and 130 respectively.